 The demand for better quality Western bobcats has waned recently.
 Instead of averaging $300-500 like in years past, I think the new reality for these is in the $200-300 range.
 The good news is that the lower end of the bobcat market has moved up over the past year or so.
 These bobcats, from Canada and parts of the Lower 48 outside of the top Western sections, may continue to bring averages of $60-90.
 However, any weakness in the market could send these prices down to the $30-50 range.

 Nobody seems interested in Red Fox or Greys.
 They’ll probably fetch around $10 on average.

-Skunks will sell well – there always seems to be a specialty market for them – at about $5, but this year we’ve started to see skunks sell in the $10-15 range in local auctions.
+Skunks will sell well – there always seems to be a specialty market for them – usually at about $5, but this year we’ve started to see skunks sell in the $10-15 range in local auctions.
 They’ll probably continue to sell in the $5-15 range, with an average around $10.

 For several years doing this fur market report I’ve hoped we’d seen the bottom and had better prices just around the corner, but the rebound has yet to materialize, and the reality is that it may not happen any time soon.
 The market is changing, and we as trappers and fur harvesters are going to have to change and adapt with it.
 In the words of the old mountain man, “fur will shine again”.
 Will it be as bright as the days of past fur booms, or just a glimmer of its former self?
 Time will tell.